edeirme-zz/Project-Euler/README.md

 Project-Euler
 =============
-This repository contains a series of exercises derived from http://projecteuler.net/ written in python.
+This repository contains my solutions to a series of exercises derived from http://projecteuler.net/ written in python.